#360Mentor is a continuation of the #40DayMentor series. In this episode, Robert Kabushenga (RK) speaks to Lucy Mbabazi (LM) on a Cashless Africa.

 RK: But you see, Lucy, the government is lost in governance issues.

-LM: I think a lot of the spotlight is put on the government transactions rather than the private sector which as you know, private sector drives the economy.
+LM: I think a lot of the spotlight is put on the government transactions rather than the private sector which as you know, the private sector drives the economy.
 Businesses need to get digitized.
 Traditional brick and mortar has been hard.
 You have to build a branch and ATM, these things are expensive. enter mobile.
 Every person who has a mobile phone has a payment tool in their hands.

 RK: First pack that issue.
 Educate me who is from the analogue world, what do you mean by cashless and digital economy?

 LM: This is exactly what I have described above.
-Essentially, every time you go out o pay for a good or a service (cash is the only option for majority of us) instead of paying with cash, we need to avail digital payment options.
+Essentially, every time you go out to pay for a good or service (cash is the only option for the majority of us) instead of paying with cash, we need to avail digital payment options.
 As much of this cash we have in this economy is transacted digitally and the simplest way is through the phone.
 There are other tools as well. but it means that all this cash in circulation sits in the national treasury.
 It sits in the financial system.
 It means that the banks have more resources to work with to be able to give us money at lower lending rates.

 RK: The cost of money drops.

 LM: The government doesn’t have to go outside the country to borrow money to do development projects.
 It is the digital money that is going to drive development.
-Whether you are an individual, businesses or government, all of us can benefit from this liquidity that is sitting within these financial systems.
+Whether you are an individual, business or government, all of us can benefit from this liquidity that is sitting within these financial systems.

-When it is outside then things become very expensive. if we make even 50% of every Ugandan’s transaction become digital, the ripple effect of the businesses will multiply.
+When it is outside then things become very expensive.
+If we make even 50% of every Ugandan’s transaction become digital, the ripple effect of the businesses will multiply.
 In 2020, once there was a lockdown, motorcycles and bicycles were the only ones delivering goods.
 The women at the market would call you, send the groceries through a delivery guy and then you pay through mobile money.

 The fact that we could continue to transact despite the difficulty of moving shows why we must digitise quickly.